kyma-project/lifecycle-manager/samples/template-operator/README.md

     ARG TARGETARCH
    ```

-3. Build and push your module operator binary by adjusting `IMG` if necessary and then executing the `make module-image` command.
+3. Build and push your module operator binary by adjusting `IMG` if necessary and running the inbuilt kubebuilder commands.
    Assuming your Operator Image has the following base settings:
    * hosted at `op-kcp-registry.localhost:8888/unsigned/operator-images`
    * controller image name is `template-operator`
    * controller image has version `0.0.1`

+   Run

    You can run the following command
     ```sh
     make docker-build docker-push IMG="op-kcp-registry.localhost:8888/unsigned/operator-images/template-operator:0.0.1"